The Many Faces Of Schisandra, from Detoxification, Lipid Metabolism, and Acetyl-Aldehyde

 8. Increases LDLR - increases expression of LDL receptor, increasing LDL clearance

-Bile Acid & Cholesterol Detox Genes
+Bile Acid & Cholesterol Detox Genes [36,37]

 A summary of the mechanisms that Schisandra effects to improve bile flow, bile acid clearance, and cholesterol excretion:

-1. Induces FXR (Farsenoid X Receptor / NR1H4) - regukates bile acid synthesis, increases BSEP / ABC11 (Bile Salt Export Pump - valve from liver to gallbladder), and lower CYP7A1 (Super Important to Account For)
+1. Induces FXR (Farsenoid X Receptor / NR1H4) - regulates bile acid synthesis, increases BSEP / ABC11 (Bile Salt Export Pump - valve from liver to gallbladder), and lower CYP7A1 (Super Important to Account For)

-2. Lowers CYP7A1 via FXR induction and feedback
+2. Lowers CYP7A1 via FXR induction and feedback -

 3. Induces ABCB11 / BSEP - as above, increases bile acid efflux